The-Gate-Project/Ishlilka_The-Wizard-Slayer/Readme.md

 - Delete backup folder
 - Move FalteriD.D and JuleskD.D to Dialogues folder
 - Move and rename Ishlilkamod-Setup.TP2 to Setup-Ishlilkamod.TP2
-- Duplicate reference to areas (AR and BG) in ishyD.D and ishyscrp.baf for EET compatibility (Surely there is a more elegant way to do this ?)
-- Add "area_prefix" for EET compatibility
+- Use cpmvars and add EVALUATE_BUFFER for EET compatibility
-- Add Lib folder with g3_bgee_cpmvars.tpa and a reference to "eet/other/cpmvars/eet_cpmvars.tpa" to .tp2
+- Add Lib folder with g3_bgee_cpmvars.tpa and a reference to "eet/other/cpmvars/eet_cpmvars.tpa" in .tp2
+- Correct ishyscrp.baf.....
+InParty("Myself") to InParty(Myself)
+- Correct Falteri.cre.
+Missing script name
+- Fix dialog 2da coloumn counts for EET, thanks to GraionDilach